Reporting a Gas Leak

 If you suspect a natural gas leak, follow these steps:

-- Do not use any electrical device, such as light switches or telephones, or appliances, such as garage door openers.
-They could spark and ignite the gas.
+- Do not use any electrical device, such as light switches, telephones, appliances, or such as garage door openers.
+They could spark and ignite the gas

-- Do not re-enter the building or return to the area until a SEMCO ENERGY Gas Company employee says it's safe to do so.
+- Do not re-enter the building or return to the area until a SEMCO employee says it's safe to do so

-- If you are digging and think you may have damaged a natural gas pipeline, leave the area immediately.
+- Do not restart the equipment if you are digging and think you may have damaged a natural gas pipeline, leave the area immediately.
 If you are using motorized equipment and can turn off the motor safely, do so to prevent the ignition of any leaking gas.
-Then, abandon the equipment and leave the area.
-Never restart equipment until the surrounding environment has been checked and declared safe.
+Then, abandon the equipment and leave the area

-It is important that you call about natural gas emergencies.
-DO NOT E-MAIL.
+It is important that you call SEMCO about any natural gas emergency immediately.

 Calls can be made 24 hours a day, seven days a week.
-We will respond promptly and at no charge.
+SEMCO will respond promptly and at no charge.

 Replace flexible connectors.
 Cracks can form and cause serious gas leaks in these flexible pipes that attach appliances to fuel lines.
 Limit the number of times you move natural gas appliances, and replace flexible connectors at least every 10 years with an American National Standards Institute (ANSI) approved model.

-Don't hang anything from internal natural gas service lines.
+Do not hang anything from internal gas lines.
 Heavy coats or other items hanging from a natural gas service line (often located near the ceiling in basements) can stress the joints in the pipe and cause gas leaks.
-Don't allow children to swing on the pipes, either.
+Do not allow children to swing on the pipes, either.